 Vigorous sexual activities that damage the skin or membranes lining the genitals, mouth, or rectum

 HIV (antiretroviral) drugs can reduce the amount of HIV in semen and vaginal fluids.
-Thus, these drugs can dramatically reduce likelihood of transmission.
+Thus, treatment of HIV infection with these drugs can dramatically reduce the likelihood of transmission.

 Infected fluid splashing into the mouth or eyes has less than a 1 in 1,000 chance of causing infection.